 If you’re new to podcasting, just starting a podcast, or looking to add some polish to your show, keep reading to learn more about podcast intros and outros.

-What Goes Into a Podcast Intro?
+How to Start a Podcast: What Goes Into A Podcast Intro?

 You only get one impression, so it’s important to nail the introduction by quickly creating a sleek, high value experience that convinces your listeners to invest their time.
 If you don’t impress people quickly, you’ll fail to capture new listeners and grow your podcast.

-A great podcast intro (along with your cover art) makes a promise to your listeners.
+A great podcast intro, along with your cover art, makes a promise to your listeners.
 It explains the podcast’s purpose, introduces the speaker, and helps the listener understand the value they’ll receive by listening.
 Listeners will use the intro to decide if they’re willing to invest their time, so it’s important to be enticing without being deceptive.

 Here are some elements every podcast intro needs: